splunk/splunk-operator/docs/SmartStore.md

    * Create a Secret object with Secret & Access credentials, as explained in [Storing SmartStore Secrets](#storing-smartstore-secrets)
 2. Confirm your S3-based storage volume path and URL.
 3. Confirm the name of the Splunk indexes being used with the SmartStore volume.
-4. Create/Update the Cluster Manager Customer Resource specification with volume and index configuration (see Example below)
+4. Create/Update the Cluster Manager custom resource specification with volume and index configuration (see Example below)
-5. Apply the Customer Resource specification: kubectl -f apply Clustermanager.yaml
+5. Apply the custom resource specification: kubectl -f apply Clustermanager.yaml
 6. Follow the rest of the steps to Create an Indexer Cluster.
 See [Examples](Examples.md)